 VALUE DESCRIPTION

-Offset For digital printing and conventional printing.

 Screen For conventional printing.

 Thermal For digital printing.

 UV For digital printing.

 A.3.11 PrintStandard Characterization Data Sets

 PrintStandard specifies the reference name of a characterization data set.
 There are research and trade associations (such as Fogra, IDEAlliance, WAN-IFRA, JPMA, ICC) who provide characterization data sets for standard printing conditions.
 Most reference names of standard printing conditions are registered with the ICC see > [Characterization Data].
 Official reference names SHALL be taken if a standard printing condition exists.
 Custom or device dependent reference names MAY be provided if no official standard printing condition is available.